-Participants in trade shows and exhibitions need a Type M trade visa to enter China and can travel within the country.
+Participants in trade shows and exhibitions need a Type M trade visa for temporary entry to enter China and travel within the country.
 Notebook computers, cameras, and portable printers can be brought into China as personal belongings.
 Business firms seeking to bring in exhibits and items for display should see the rules below on temporary entry and consult the show organizers for regulation on the procedures and to obtain copies of appropriate forms.

 Goods imported in China for display or demonstration at trade shows and exhibitions are exempt from customs duty, provided they are re-exported within six months.
 The time for re-export may be extended with China Customs approval.
 The exhibition organizer must obtain advance approval from China Customs, provide certain shipping documents and a list of items to be exhibited, and coordinate with China Customs officials.
 China Customs may sometimes request a guarantee in the form of a deposit or letter.
 Firms can rely upon an ATA Carnet “Passport for goods” and supplementary documentation in these instances.
 An ATA Carnet is an international customs, and temporary export-import document accepted in 87 countries and simplifies the process of bringing commercial samples, professional equipment, and many goods for exhibitions into China.
 Carnets cannot be used for consumer goods, agricultural products, and most other non-temporary imports.
-In addition to the ATA Carnet, customs officials often require other documentation related to the good to be temporarily imported item.
+In addition to the ATA Carnet, customs officials often require other documentation related to the good to be temporarily imported.
 Trade show organizers and freight forwarders can assist companies in navigating these formalities.
 It is recommended to send commercial samples directly to the final destination, not to an individual or hotel’s address.